When Gareth Bale almost scored the goal of the decade for Real Madrid

 In such a situation, you might expect a player to go out in search of a simple chance, an opportunity to get into his groove again with a tap-in or a penalty.

-Strangely, Gorka Iraizoz seemed to accept he was beaten almost immediately, as if he was trying to burrow a hole he could then dive into as soon as the ball hit the net.
+Strangely, Gorka Iraizoz seemed to accept he was beaten almost immediately as if he was trying to burrow a hole he could then dive into as soon as the ball hit the net.

 In fact, the shot seems so destined to go in that even Chicharito – Chicharito – decides against getting into position for the rebound and simply throws his arms up in celebration.

+It doesn’t matter that there was no justification for Bale shooting from there.
 He had options in front of him, sure, but he knew he’d get no credit for playing in someone else to score.

-It was surely a time for that heady blend of relief and anger, with the Welshman keen to show everyone he’d done all the work himself, but simultaneously wary that it would have been an equaliser in a game full of wasteful finishing from Los Blancos.
+It was surely a time for that heady blend of relief and anger, with the Welshman keen to show everyone he’d done all the work himself but simultaneously wary that it would have been an equaliser in a game full of wasteful finishing from Los Blancos.

 Often, when a player scores a goal which is in equal parts stunning and impossible, they trade an orthodox celebration for confusion at what they have just done.
 When it comes to Bale, though, we get the sense he’d have known exactly how to respond.